 *Plants are ranked by greatest number of butterfly and moth associations, since their young play a directly proportional role in supporting bird populations.
 Butterflies and moths are ranked by choosiness of their diet, indicating which may receive the greatest benefit by inclusion of their host plant in your garden.

-Dr. Doug Tallamy is a Professor and Chair of the Department of Entomology and Wildlife Ecology at the University of Delaware.
+Dr. Doug Tallamy is the T.A.
+Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware.
 A renowned expert in the science of plant-insect interactions, he is passionate about helping people create wildlife habitat in their own backyards and gardens.
 In addition to his many scientific publications, Doug has written Bringing Nature Home: How You Can Sustain Wildlife with Native Plants and co-authored The Living Landscape: Designing for Beauty and Biodiversity in the Home Garden.
 These books help anyone with a small patch of soil find the best native plants for supporting an entire ecosystem of moths, butterflies, and the many birds that eat caterpillars.

 The Native Plant Finder is an ambitious work in progress.
 No other site exists to provide information about which native plants are best at supporting butterfly and moth species, then gives you personalized information for your exact zip code!